N0-man/react-data-binding/README.md

 You can extract elementCount and ReactDOM.render into a function and call it everytime you want to re-render

 ### Is this HORRIBLE???
 Since we are re rendering the app (DOM) so many times…???
+> Answer is NOOOOOOO...

-Answer is NOOOOOOO React uses virtual DOM algorithm to identify minimal changes that needs to be made to render the application…
+React uses virtual DOM algorithm to identify minimal changes that needs to be made to render the application…

 Go to the the Dev tools -> Elements and click on +1 and -1…